 "I pursued studying [marine science] because I eventually want to go back [to Cyprus] and see what can be done there, to see how I can help make the situation a little bit better," she says.
 "As a research assistant I got to do field work far out on the ocean, or if it was terrestrial work I was in the bush in the middle of nowhere.
 I saw lots of wildlife and places so remote that very few people had ever been there before.

 "For example, the Marine Park at Esperance is just incredible.
 Even though it's a seven-hour drive from Perth I keep going back as much as I can."

 From Cyprus to Melbourne and the wilds of Esperance, Stephanie has charted a unique course and the route she took to becoming a Wilderness Society volunteer wasn't typical either.
-Her local Movement For Life group reached out to her, rather than the other way around, to help them with a campaign they were running to get rid of plastic waste.
+Her local community group reached out to her, rather than the other way around, to help them with a campaign they were running to get rid of plastic waste.
 In her own time Stephanie was campaigning to reduce plastic pollution, acting as a consultant for individuals and organisations to help them reduce waste.

 Stephanie's mission to fix the plastic problem can be tracked to her time at the aquarium.
 One of her colleagues started a plastic-free July challenge, which sparked something in Stephanie: "I guess it woke me up in terms of what is actually happening out there to fix problems; because throughout your [science] degree you hear about all these issues, but you're not really given any solutions to fix them."

 Ready to find out more?

-Sign up, and one of our community organisers will call you to discuss how you can get involved with your local group.
+Sign up, and we'll call you to chat about how to get involved with your local group.